Chalarangelo/30-seconds-of-code/snippets/easing-variables.md

 Variables that can be reused for `transition-timing-function` properties, more powerful than the built-in `ease`, `ease-in`, `ease-out` and `ease-in-out`.

+- The variables are defined globally within the `:root` CSS pseudo-class which matches the root element of a tree representing the document.
+- In HTML, `:root` represents the `<html>` element and is identical to the selector `html`, except that its specificity is higher.

 ```html
 <div class="easing-variables">Hover</div>
 ```